M-DAQ-Global/trc-md-starter-examples/Readme.md

         // To subscribe for a particular tenor use following API marketDataSubscriber.subscribeFx("CHFJPY", SubscriptionType.TIERED_TOB, Tenor.SPOT, marketDataListener);

-        // To subscribe for blended/unblended equities use following API marketDataSubscriber.subscribeEquity("AAPL", "JPY", marketDataListener);
+        // To subscribe for blended equities with JPY as the currency use following API marketDataSubscriber.subscribeEquity("AAPL", "JPY", marketDataListener);
      }
    }